Alexwcjung/Myproject/README.md

 The app is a customized Streamlit-based English learning app.
 It provides step-by-step activities such as world map quizzes, pop song learning, short reading tasks, vocabulary cards, speaking practice, sentence matching, guided writing, and review activities.

 ### What data or content does it use?
-The app uses teacher-made content for low-proficiency vocational high school students.
-It includes Daily English 400 vocabulary cards, survival English expressions, familiar pop songs, short reading passages, comprehension quizzes, key expressions, sentence matching items, and guided writing prompts.
+The app includes Daily English 400 vocabulary cards, survival English expressions, familiar pop songs, short reading passages, comprehension quizzes, key expressions, sentence matching items, and guided writing prompts.

 ### How do learners interact with it?
 Learners interact with the app by clicking buttons, listening to audio, watching videos, answering quizzes, matching expressions, writing short responses, checking meanings, marking difficult items, and speaking into the microphone.
 They can retry tasks and review difficult items at their own pace.